strapi/documentation/docusaurus/docs/dev-docs/api/query-engine/bulk-operations.md

 | `data`    | Array of objects | Array of input data |

 :::caution
-Mysql will only return an array of one id containing the last inserted id not the entire list
+* MySQL will only return an array of one id containing the last inserted id, not the entire list.
+* Prior to Strapi v4.9.0, `createMany()` only returns the `count`.
 :::

 ### Example